mfthomps/Labtainers/google/README.txt

 Change to the ~/labtainers_google directory
     cd ~/labtainers_google

-Create a project, e.g., "labtainers" in your google cloud account.
 Log into your Google Cloud account:
     gcloud auth login

+Create a "labtainers" project, your google cloud account:
+    ./project.sh

 Set your default zone and region (e.g., by editing the set_defaults.sh script) and then use gcloud init